accordproject/concerto/contrib-notes/getting-started.md

 $ cd composer
 ```

-## Installing Hyperledger Composer Prerequisites
+## Installing Concerto Prerequisites

-Hyperledger Composer has a number of prerequisites - for its runtime, code hygiene, tests, API documentation, and more.
+Concerto has a number of prerequisites - for its runtime, code hygiene, tests, API documentation, and more.
 Before you can develop locally, you need to install these using [npm](https://www.npmjs.com/).
 These prerequisites are installed as development dependencies.
 The packages are installed locally rather than globally so that their versions do not interfere with other projects you may be developing or global installations of these packages on your local machine.
 You can also install these prerequisites globally, though it is required to have some packages locally, e.g. the test framework.

 To install these dependencies, ensure you are in the top level directory of the composer repository you have just cloned and issue